insighio/docs/content/firmware/measurements/_index.en.md

 weight: 4800
 ---

 The table below lists a sample set of measurements from a basic insigh.io Node board configuration.
+The measurements contain information on on-board diagnostics, operational and network metadata.

 | Measurement       | Unit                    | Explanation                                       | Example Measurement |
 | ----------------- | ----------------------- | ------------------------------------------------- | ------------------- |